 When We See the Third Temple Built, Then What?

-For prophecy fans, it will be exciting to actually see the fulfillment of prophecy when the Temple is completed and animal sacrifices are performed daily.
+For prophecy fans, it will be exciting and significant to actually see the fulfillment of prophecy when the Temple is completed and animal sacrifices are performed daily.
 But will it be a useful sign of the end?
 Unfortunately not.
 It will not tell us how close we are to the end.
 Nor will it signify that believers need to do anything when they see it.